onosproject/onos-config/docs/pull_requests.md

 ### Referencing an issue from your commit
-If you have an issue identifying your work in onos-config [issues](https://github.com/onosproject/onos-config/issues), To automatically link your pull request an issue, before pushing a commit to your fork of onos-config please insert
+If you have an issue identifying your work in onos-config [issues](https://github.com/onosproject/onos-config/issues), To automatically link your pull request an issue, before pushing a commit to your fork of onos-config please insert:
 ```
 Fixes #<issue-number>
 ```